vetrivel15/cppPractice/problems/sum_digits.md

-# Sum Digits — Coding Challenge
+# 01 - Sum of Digits

 ## Problem
 Write a function `sum_digits` that returns the sum of the decimal digits of a non-negative integer.